NicknineTheEagle/Frostbite-Scripts/README.md

 Additionally, superbundle itself can also contain chunks.

 So if you want to get the game assets you need to take the EBX files and use them to find your data inside the chunks.
 This is what ebxtoasset script does.

+CREDITS:
+ * Frankelstner - initial research of Frostbite formats and original Python scripts
+ * NoFaTe - some improvements to Ebx and DbObject parser